Phuoc-L/Team_2/Specification.md

 ## Primary Postconditions
 * The system will only show uncompleted tasks

-## Non-Functional Requirements
-* The user can switch between light and dark mode
-* The system responds to the user within 1 second.
-* The menu is clear to see and navigate.

 # Task: View Description
 ## Summary
 A user who wants to see the description of the task they have done and are about to do.